guidepup/guidepup.dev/docs/api/class-keyboard-command.md

 **Type:** &#60;[KeyCodeCommand] | [KeystrokeCommand]&#62;

+Abstract type representing one of: [KeyCodeCommand], [KeystrokeCommand].

+For use with keyboard operations which accept either key codes or keystrokes.

+See also:

+- [MacOSKeyboardCommand]

-[KeyCodeCommand]: ./class-key-code-command "KeyCodeCommand"
+[keycodecommand]: ./class-key-code-command "KeyCodeCommand"
-[KeystrokeCommand]: ./class-keystroke-command "KeystrokeCommand"
+[keystrokecommand]: ./class-keystroke-command "KeystrokeCommand"
+[macoskeyboardcommand]: ./class-macos-keyboard-command "MacOSKeyboardCommand"